Skip to content

 Protein Name isoelectric point (pI) molecular weight

-The protein in the table (above) is placed in a buffer solution with a pH of 6.5.
+The protein in the table (above) is placed in a buffer solution with a pH of 9.5.

 ?

-Protein Migration Direction Based on Isoelectric Point
+Protein Migration Direction from Isoelectric Point

 Isoelectric Point Problem